 John Frusciante’s 1940s/50s Martin 0-15

-John borrowed this Martin guitar from Anthony when the band started working on Californication.
-In his own words – he used it to get in the grove again, and for coming up with initial ideas for the songs.
+John borrowed this Martin 0-15 guitar from Anthony Kiedis when the band began working on Californication.
+According to John, he used it to get back into songwriting and to come up with initial ideas for the album.

 Yeah.
 It’s from the 1930s.
 I borrowed it from Anthony.
 Rick Rubin gave it to Anthony, and Anthony let me borrow it when we started writing Californication.
 I really fell in love with it; I’ve written so many songs on it.
 I just bought another one that I’m having some sort of system put in it so I can play acoustic shows – it’s this “state-of-the-art” pickup system that there is now for acoustics.
 It’s a microphone; it’s not really a pickup.